Pickllo/MerrytekRS485/README.md

 Hardware:

-Merrytek Sensor
+* Merrytek Sensor

-12/24V DC Power Supply Unit (PSU)
+* 12/24V DC Power Supply Unit (PSU)

-USB-to-RS485 Adapter (A/B)
+* USB-to-RS485 Adapter (A/B)

 Software:

-RealTerm (or any other software that allows you to communicate with your serial port)
+* RealTerm (or any other software that allows you to communicate with your serial port)

 2. Hardware Setup

-Power: Connect the Sensor to the 12V PSU.
+* Power: Connect the Sensor to the 12V PSU.

-Data: Connect the Sensor signal wires to the USB-to-RS485 adapter:
+* Data: Connect the Sensor signal wires to the USB-to-RS485 adapter:
 Sensor A -> Adapter A+
 Sensor B -> Adapter B-

-PC: Plug the USB adapter into your computer and note the COM Port number in Device Manager.
+* PC: Plug the USB adapter into your computer and note the COM Port number in Device Manager.

 3. Software Configuration (RealTerm)

 Open RealTerm.
 Display Tab: Set to Hex (Space), Half Duplex, Data: 0xA5 0x5A.

-Port Tab: Configure as follows:
+Port Tab - Configure as follows:
 Baud : 9600
 Parity : None
 Data Bits : 8
 Stop Bits : 1
 Flow Control : None

-Port

-[Select your COM Port]
+Port : [Select your COM Port]

 Click Open to initialize.

 4. Execution Procedure

-Step 1: Verify Connection
+* Step 1: Verify Connection
 Send the following command to check the current address:
 Command: 0x51 0x00 0x00 0x06 0x00 0x18 0x6F
 Expected Result: Data starting with A7 (e.g., A7 00 00 07 18 00 00 C6).

 Step 2: Enter Setting Mode
 Press the button on the Merrytek device once.
 Indicator: The light should flash continuously.

 Step 3: Enable Write Permissions
 Send the command to unlock editing:
 Command: 0x51 0x00 0x00 0x06 0x21 0x01 0x79

 Step 4: Set New Address
 Send the write command.
 Replace [Address] and [Checksum] with your specific values.
 Command: 0x51 0x00 0x00 0x07 0x18 0x00 [Address] [Checksum]
 (Note: Address range is 00-63 (Hex).
 Refer to the calculated address list for the correct checksum).

 Step 5: Confirm Change